david-cattermole/mayaMatchMoveSolver/docs/source/tools_generaltools.rst

      transform node.

 4) Use the Pan/Zoom tool (default hotkey is backslash (' \\ ') key),
    to zoom in and out.
-Play the Maya file and use the centered view as needed.
+Play the Maya timeline and use the centered view as needed.

 Usage to *remove* centering effect: